St. Matthew Baptist Church

 FEBRUARY 2016: St. Matthew Baptist Church hosted its first Easter Egg Hunt at Lafayette (Nanny Goat) Park.
 The Easter Egg Hunt was attended by 200 community children, Bridgeport Fire Department truck, and City Councilwoman Jeanette Herron.

-MARCH 2016: St. Mtthew Baptist Church hosted a private showing of the movie "Risen."
+MARCH 2016: St. Matthew Baptist Church hosted a private showing of the movie "Risen" at AMC Theater.
 The private showing was viewed by members of the community and other church disciples.

 NOVEMBER 2016: St. Matthew Baptist Church began a partnership with Bridgeport Hospital/Yale New Haven Healthcare to work together on health issues that affect the Bridgeport community.
 On November 19, 2016, they partnership hosted Men's Health Symposium.
 The event was attended by 60 participants from the community.
 Panelist included, Dr. Ceasar Irby, Dr. Keith Churchwell, Dr. Sachin Majumdar, and Joseph Petreycik, RN.
 Mr. William Jennings, President and CEO of Bridgeport Hospital was also in attendance.